ninaihde/dl-plasmid-classifier/README.md

 The [`prepare_training.py`](src/preprocessing/prepare_training.py) script normalizes all train and validation data using the z-score with the median absolute deviation.
 In addition, it performs cutting of the reads to a randomly chosen sequence length and padding of the reads to a fixed length called max_seq_len.
 Finally, it saves the train and validation data as torch tensors.
 For the testing datasets, only storing of the ground truth labels is performed.
+If several batches are used, the training and validation tensor files can be merged with [`merge_tensors.py`](src/preprocessing/merge_tensors.py).

 ### 6. Base-Calling